pkdone/practical-mongodb-aggregations-book/src/guides/expressions.md

 Expressions give aggregation pipelines their data manipulation power.
 However, they tend to be something that developers start using by just copying examples from the MongoDB Manual and then refactoring these without thinking enough about what they are.
 Proficiency in aggregation pipelines demands a deeper understanding of expressions.

-Expressions come in one of three primary flavours:
+Aggregation expressions come in one of three primary flavours:

  * __Operators.__ Accessed with a `$` prefix followed by the operator function name.
 These are used as the keys for objects. &nbsp;Examples:  `$arrayElemAt`, `$cond`, `$dateToString`